hpearson98/completist/README.md

 * The website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safar browsers.
 * The website has been tested on multiple devices with various viewport widths including a desktop, a laptop and an iPhone 14.
 ## Known Bugs
+At present there are no known bugs and the application works as intended.
 # Deployment
 ## Github Pages
 The project was deployed to Github Pages using the following steps.